 - Don’t try to kill two birds with one stone.
 Avoid referring to two subjects within the same question, as this can lead to confusion and inaccurate answers.

 - Don’t try to cover everything at once.
 Instead of trying to address everything in the same survey, conduct shorter/smaller surveys along topic lines.

 - Ask specific questions that are easy to answer.
 If you would have trouble answering the question yourself, it’s probably a good idea to rephrase it.

 - Avoid words and phrases with strong associations.
 While metaphors play a significant role in the way we describe experiences and people, they can also trigger associations that bias survey responses.
 For instance, the phrase “has a strong grasp of complex problems” can create a subconscious bias in favor of male managers, whereas “discusses complex problems with precision and clarity” is more neutral.

 - Use consistency to your advantage.
 Try to design survey sections to contain a similar number of items, and design questions to have a similar number of words.

 - Vary your questions by desired answers.
-When every question in a section has a desired positive answer (e.g. “My manager is effective at resolving conflicts”) or desired negative response (e.g. My manager is not effective at resolving conflicts), it’s easy for employees to breeze through the questions without engaging with them.
-Change it up in roughly one-third of questions.
+When every question in a section has a desired positive answer (e.g. “my manager is effective at resolving conflicts”) or desired negative response (e.g. “my manager is not effective at resolving conflicts”), it’s easy for employees to breeze through the questions without engaging with them.
+Change it up in roughly one-third of the questions.

 - Include “not applicable” or “I don’t know” response options.
 We also advocate including a “don’t know” or “not applicable” answer (preferably made to look different from the other answer options, as illustrated in the exhibit).
 Without that option, respondents may feel compelled to provide answers that they know are worthless.